gioretikto/jac/README.md

 	- sqrt(x) Returns the square root of x

 	- n!
 Returns factorial of n

+	- cbrt(x) Returns the cube root of x

 	- bin_dec(x) Conversion of binary x to decimal